Kawanishi H8K

 The Kawanishi H8K was a large, four-engine aircraft designed for long range and extended endurance on patrols or bombing missions typically flown alone over the ocean.
 The prototype first flew in January 1941, and H8K1s made their first combat sortie in March 1942.
-The robust H8K2 "Emily" flying boat was also fitted with powerful defensive armament, for which Allied pilots had substantial respect wherever this aircraft was encountered in the Pacific theater.
+The robust H8K2 flying boat was also fitted with powerful defensive armament, for which Allied pilots had substantial respect wherever this aircraft was encountered in the Pacific theater.
 Aircraft historian René Francillon called the H8K "the most outstanding water-based combat aircraft of the Second World War."

 Design and development

 At the same time the type's predecessor, the Kawanishi H6K, was entering service in 1938 the Navy ordered the development of a larger, longer-ranged patrol aircraft under the designation Navy Experimental 13-Shi Large-size Flying Boat.
 The result was a large, shoulder-winged design that is widely regarded as the best flying boat of the war.
 Despite this, initial development was troublesome, with the prototype displaying terrible handling on the water.
 Deepening of the hull, redesigning of the planing bottom and the addition of spray strips under the nose rectified the water handling problems.
 Two further prototypes — actually pre-production aircraft — joined the development program in December 1941.

 The IJNAS accepted the first production version as the H8K1, Navy Type 2 Flying Boat, Model 11, of which 14 would be built.

 The improved H8K2 variant soon appeared, and its extremely heavy defensive armament earned it deep respect among Allied aircrews.
 The H8K2 was an upgrade over the H8K1 with more powerful engines, slightly revised armament, and an increase in fuel capacity.
 This was to be the definitive variant, with 112 produced.